-Now in its third generation, with almost 85 years of experience, the Fotovat family has been engaged in the creation and trading of Persian miniature paintings since 1940.
+Now in its third generation, with almost 85 years of experience, Fotovat family has been engaged in the creation and trading of Persian miniature paintings since 1940.
 The accomplished masters at Fotovat Atelier currently create exquisite artworks under the expert supervision of Master Mostafa Fotovat.

 Mostafa Fotovat is an award-winning artist and gallerist born in Persia whose entire life has been dedicated to creating, teaching and promoting Persian miniature and his artworks have been exhibited in many countries in Europe and in the United States.
 He learned the art from his father in the early years and developed his skills by attending courses from major masters of the time.
 He is currently engaged in collaborations with prestigious museums and discerning private collectors, creating exclusive pieces of illuminated manuscripts and restoring antique museum artifacts.